Griffon26/taserver/docs/how_to_decode_login_server_protocol.md

 ### Extending parse.py

-When you figure out the meaning of fields or values, add them to `enumfields.csv` and `fieldvalues.csv` and the next time you run `parse.py` it will annotate the fields with your added descriptions.
+When you figure out the meaning of fields or values, add them to `scripts\known_field_data\enumfields.csv` and `scripts\known_field_data\fieldvalues.csv` and the next time you run `parse.py` it will annotate the fields with your added descriptions.

+### Troubleshooting

+Sometimes the file saved by Wireshark contains improperly terminated C arrays.
+When that happens use a text editor to delete them and run `parse.py` again.